Additional types of applicants

-If you're interested in attending Ohio State for one term and transfering credit back to your home college or university, you'll apply through the Office of Distance Education and eLearning (ODEE) as a "Transient / Visitor."
-Find the application and step-by-step instructions on ODEE's Apply to Extended Education page.
+If you're interested in attending Ohio State for one term and transfering credit back to your home college or university, you'll apply as a "Transient / Visitor."
+Find the application and step-by-step instructions on our Extended Education site.

-If you're interested in taking a class(es) at Ohio State but you are not seeking a degree, you'll apply through the Office of Distance Education and eLearning (ODEE) as an "Undergrad Non-Degree Continuing Status" student.
-Find the application and step-by-step instructions on ODEE's Apply to Extended Education page.
+If you're interested in taking a class(es) at Ohio State but you are not seeking a degree, you'll apply as an "Undergraduate, non-degree student."
+Find the application and step-by-step instructions on our Extended Education site.

 Ohio State students who want to change campuses

 Applicants interested in professional programs